kastnerkyle/harmonic_recomposition_workshop/code/README.md

 bash sample\_markov\_model.sh

-The resulting npz, mid, and png files will appear
+The resulting npz, mid, and png files will appear in a folder named samples/

 If you wish to hear the midi files, use any midi player such as timidity (sudo apt-get install timidity in Ubuntu)